Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: Simulation procedure

 The Hills mass represents the black hole mass at which the differential tidal force of the black hole on the object $(F_T)$ becomes equal to the self-gravity of the object $(F_g)$, precisely at the black hole's event horizon ($r_E$).
 Solving the above set of equations we find the Newtonian estimate for the Hills mass \beq {\M_H } = \left({ c^6 R^3_\star \over 8 G^3 M_\star } \right)^{1/2} \sim 10^8 M_\odot, \eeq where we have used $M_\star \simeq M_\odot, R_\star \simeq R_\odot$ in forming this final numerical value.

 In a fully relativistic framework, \citet{Kesden12} derived the Kerr black hole spin dependent tidal radius, incorporating the effects of the increasing tidal force of a rotating black hole's spacetime.
-For our simulations we use the \citet{Kesden12} value of the tidal radius, which is a function of black hole mass and spin, and stellar mass and radius.
+For our simulations we use the \citet{Kesden12} value of the tidal radius, which is a function of black hole mass and spin, and stellar mass and radius. {We restrict our attention to incoming stellar orbits in the black hole's equatorial plane, which drastically simplifies the relativistic calculations while maintaining the key dependence on the black hole's spin \citep{Marck83}}.
 We then compute the pericentre distance of the star's orbit, using the sampled parameter $\beta$.
 For a TDE to produce observable emission, the pericentre of the star's orbit must be exterior to the IBCO (innermost bound circular orbit) radius of the black hole.
 The IBCO radius is given by \beq r_{\rm ibco} = {G\M\over c^2} \left(1 + \sqrt{1-a_\bullet}\right)^2 , \eeq and represents the limiting radius which separates parabolic test particle orbits which escape to infinity as $t \to + \infty$, and those which terminate at the singularity of the black hole \citep[e.g.,][]{Chandrasekhar83}.
 If the pericentre orbit of the incoming star is smaller than the IBCO radius, then even if the disruption occurs outside of the black hole's event horizon, all of the stellar debris will quickly cross the black hole's event horizon, producing minimal emission.
 We therefore do not simulate TDE systems where \beq {1\over \beta }r_T \leq r_{\rm ibco} . \eeq

 As the IBCO grows linearly with black hole mass, a limiting Hills mass can be determined for the general Kerr metric.
 Although not presented explicitly in \citet{Kesden12}, the exact limiting Hills mass can be written in closed form, and is given by the remarkably simple formula